 Lettuce does not

-store well and should be eaten within a few days of harvest.
+store well and should be eaten fresh from the garden.

 Organic Pest Control.